General Atomics MQ-1 Predator: Squadrons and operational units

 During the initial ACTD phase, the United States Army led the evaluation program, but in April 1996, the Secretary of Defense selected the U.S. Air Force as the operating service for the RQ-1A Predator system.
 The 3d Special Operations Squadron at Cannon Air Force Base, 11th, 15th, 17th, and 18th Reconnaissance Squadrons, Creech Air Force Base, Nevada, and the Air National Guard's 163d Reconnaissance Wing at March Air Reserve Base, California, currently operate the MQ-1.

 In 2005, the U.S. Department of Defense recommended retiring Ellington Field's 147th Fighter Wing's F-16 Fighting Falcon fighter jets (a total of 15 aircraft), which was approved by the Base Realignment and Closure committee.
 They will be replaced with 12 MQ-1 Predator UAVs, and the new unit should be fully equipped and outfitted by 2009.
 The wing's combat support arm will remain intact.
 The 272d Engineering Installation Squadron, an Air National Guard unit currently located off-base, will move into Ellington Field in its place.

 The 3d Special Operations Squadron is currently the largest Predator squadron in the United States Air Force.

 U.S. Customs and Border Protection was reported in 2013 to be operating 10 Predators and to have requested 14 more.

 On 21 June 2009, the United States Air Force announced that it was creating a new MQ-1 squadron at Whiteman Air Force Base that would become operational by February 2011.
 In September 2011, the U.S. Air National Guard announced that despite current plans for budget cuts, they will continue to operate the Air Force's combat UAVs, including MQ-1B.

 On 28 August 2013, a Predator belonging to the 163d Reconnaissance Wing was flying at 18,000 to 20,000 feet over the Rim Fire in California providing infrared video of lurking fires, after receiving emergency approvals.
 Rules limit the Predator behavior; it must be accompanied by a manned aircraft, and its camera must only be active above the fire.

 In September 2013, the Air Force Special Operations Command tested the ability to rapidly deploy Predator aircraft.
 Two MQ-1s were loaded into a Boeing C-17 Globemaster III in a cradle system that also carried a control terminal, maintenance tent, and the crew.
 The test was to prove the UAVs could be deployed and set up at an expeditionary base within four hours of landing.
 In a recent undisclosed deployment, airmen set up a portable hangar in a tent and a wooden taxiway to operate MQ-1s for a six-week period.

 The Balkans

 The first overseas deployment took place in the Balkans, from July to November 1995, under the name Nomad Vigil.
 Operations were based in Gjader, Albania.
 Four disassembled Predators were flown into Gjadër airbase in a C-130 Hercules.
 The UAVs were assembled and flown first by civilian contract personnel.
 The U.S. deployed more than 70 military intelligence personnel.
-Intelligence collection missions began in July 1995.
+Intelligence collection missions began in 1995.